ed-pilots-network/backend/readme.md

 ## Project Structure
 The EDPN Backend project consists of several independent projects contained within the root project to separate out the different parts:

-- `eddn-message-listener`: The project used to consume the EDDN message stream.
+- `message-listener`: The project used to consume the EDDN message stream.
 It will consume the messages, split them out per type and send them to a Kafka.
-- `edpn-rest`: The project that provides the REST API.
+- `rest`: The project that provides the REST API.
-- `edpn-message-processors`: A containing folder for the message processor projects that consume the messages from the Kafka.
+- `message-processors`: A containing folder for the message processor projects that consume the messages from the Kafka.
-- `edpn-messageprocessor-lib`: A project inside `edpn-message-processors` that provides a shared library for the other message processors.
+- `messageprocessor-lib`: A project inside `message-processors` that provides a shared library for the other message processors.
-- `edpn-commodityv3-message-processor`: A project that consumes the commodity messages from the Kafka, processes the data, and stores it in the database.
+- `commodityv3-processor`: A project that consumes the commodity messages from the Kafka, processes the data, and stores it in the database.

 ### Code structure
 The projects follow a hexagonal architecture pattern and adheres to Domain-Driven Design (DDD) principles.